 Listen to some soothing or upbeat music, adding sound therapy (healing frequencies) to it.
-Check sound frequencies available on my website at http://danielleduperret.com/SOUNDS-FOR-HEALING.html

-EFT-Emotional Freedom Techniques, also known as the Tapping Techniques, have been around since the 1980s.
-They have quickly become one of the most sought after therapies in the world, with absolutely amazing results.
+Check sound frequencies available on my website at https://daniellejcoaching.com/anxiety-self-help EFT-Emotional Freedom Techniques, also known as the Tapping Techniques, have been around since the 1980s.
+They have quickly become one of the most sought-after therapies in the world, with absolutely amazing results.

 What is EFT (or my own brand, a cocktail of Tapping Techniques, called F.R.E.E.D.O.M.)?
+It's a type of psychological acupressure

 It's a type of psychological acupressure, where you tap on specific points on your body, while focusing on a particular issue to release its stress-causing energy.

-- It's a type of psychological acupressure, where you tap on specific points on your body, while focusing on a particular issue to release its stress-causing energy. - EFT has been scientifically shown to calm your central nervous system and significantly reduce cortisol levels.
+- EFT has been scientifically shown to calm your central nervous system and significantly reduce cortisol levels.
 In 2012, a triple blind study conducted by Dr. Dawson Church (who can be credited for the majority of current research on Clinical EFT), found EFT to reduce cortisol levels and symptoms of psychological distress by 24 percent-more than any other intervention tested. - Tapping can help your body repair emotional "scarring" and reprogram the way it responds to stressors.
 Since these stressors are often connected to physical complaints, many people find that pain and other physical symptoms will improve or completely disappear. - Although the basics of EFT can be learned quite easily, for serious issues it is recommended that you seek the help of a qualified EFT practitioner.
 There is an art to these techniques and having an expert guide you-someone who has spent years training in these skills-will accelerate your progress.
 Working with an expert will also prevent you from falsely concluding that EFT doesn't work, when you simply need a little coaching and support, especially if you are working on deeper issues such as trauma or post-traumatic stress disorder (PTSD).
 The beauty of EFT is that it can actually reprogram your body's reactions to the unavoidable stressors of everyday life, providing a lasting effect.

-If interested in learning EFT/F.R.E.E.D.O.M., contact me at Danielle@DanielleDuperret.com.
-I offer do-it-yourself programs, Skype and personal coaching, as well as private and group consultations.
+If interested in learning EFT/F.R.E.E.D.O.M., contact me at dynamicdr1@gmail.com.
+I offer do- it-yourself programs, Zoom and personal coaching, as well as private and group consultations.
 Contact me also if you are interested in a workshop with your friends or fellow colleagues.

 EPFX/QXCI/SCIO/INDIGO... these are the different names of a specific device which helps to assess stress levels and to rebalance the energy system.
 I offer private sessions in my practice in Las Vegas.
-Contact me for more information at Danielle@DanielleDuperret.com
+Contact me for more information at dynamicdr1@gmail.com

 InterActive Guided Imagery will help you find the root cause of the stress AND how you can mitigate it, in a personal manner.
 You know, deep inside of you, what stresses you, you know why it stresses you and you know, at a subconscious level, what to do about it or what is best for you.
 Each case is unique, with its unique set of "solutions."
 InterActive Guided Imagery is an exploration at the frontier of consciousness.
-Want to bring problem and solution to the surface?
-Contact me at Danielle@DanielleDuperret.com.
+Want to bring problems and solutions to the surface?
+Contact me at dynamicdr1@gmail.com.